HachemJ/BoardMate-Reworked/README.md

 ### 📅 Event Management

-- Users can create events.
-- Players can register for events (if slots are available).
+- Users can create and register for events (if slots are available).
 - Users can track their past and upcoming events.

 ### 📩 Borrowing System